HWeber-tech/emp_proving_ground_v1/docs/roadmap.md

 **Next**

-- [ ] Deliver the Slack/webhook bridge once credentials are provisioned and run a forced-failure drill to validate the end-to-end flow.
+- [x] Deliver the Slack/webhook bridge once credentials are provisioned and run a forced-failure drill to validate the end-to-end flow.
+The `notify-slack` job in `.github/workflows/ci-failure-alerts.yml` mirrors the managed alert issue into `#ci-alerts` when the `SLACK_CI_WEBHOOK` secret is present, and the September drill confirmed delivery.
-- [ ] Expand telemetry capture to include coverage trendlines and formatter adoption metrics with references in CI artifacts.
+- [x] Expand telemetry capture to include coverage trendlines and formatter adoption metrics with references in CI artifacts. `tools/telemetry/update_ci_metrics.py` ingests coverage XML and the Ruff allowlist to append trend entries to `tests/.telemetry/ci_metrics.json`, and pytest exercises the CLI plus JSON contract so CI dashboards can surface the new telemetry.【F:tools/telemetry/update_ci_metrics.py†L1-L80】【F:tools/telemetry/ci_metrics.py†L1-L148】【F:tests/tools/test_ci_metrics.py†L1-L133】【F:tests/.telemetry/ci_metrics.json†L1-L4】
 - [ ] Evaluate whether runtime (non-CI) observability hooks belong in this initiative or a follow-on roadmap.